psirenny/node-google-speech-api/README.md

 0.5 Update
 ----------

-The google speech api now requires an **API Key** in order to work.
+The google speech api now requires an **API Key**.
 You'll have to create an app in the Google Developers Console and enable the speech api.

-To enable the speech api in the developer console for you must join the **chromium dev-list** in google groups.
+To enable the speech api in the developer console you must join the **chromium dev-list** in google groups.
 See [these comments](http://mikepultz.com/2013/07/google-speech-api-full-duplex-php-version/#comments) for more details.

 The response format has also changed.
-Instead of returning *utterances*, google now returns alternatives with *transcripts*.
+Instead of returning *utterances*, google now returns alternatives with a *transcript*.
 See the example below.

 Usage